-For the last 7 years I've been a core member of Soundproof, a Vancouver based DJ collective that's been throwing high quality, underground, all-night events for the last 14 years.
-Our events are known for being intentionally small and intimate, are advertised primarily through word of mouth and deliver a range of music that can be best described as 'hard but friendly.'
-Our audience is a bit older than your typical club crowd, primarily comprised of people in their late 20s to mid 30s.
-For us, a successful event isn't just one where you've danced for the entire evening, but one where you leave realizing you were on a first-name basis with everyone that surrounded you.
+Soundproof events are intentionally small and intimate, advertised primarily through word of mouth and deliver a range of music that is best described as 'hard but friendly.'
+The audience is a bit older than your typical club crowd, primarily composed of people in their late to 20s and 30s.